tustin2121/James_Somerton_Transcripts/_videos/7d5uPR2FwLE.md

 Utena sees this as injustice, and her vow to become a prince is not in honor of the prince who rescued her.
 Her bravado is not due to a pep talk from a handsome man.
 Her drive to become a prince, her will, her determination, her very driving motivation that she herself does not remember, is to free Anthy from the swords of men who somehow believe that *all* women are responsible for the suffering of the world, and that a woman's only contribution in this world is to endure suffering.
 For the benefit of a man.

-Utena's princely quest is not just to rescue Anthy, but to rescue all the damsels in distress, to rescue all women from suffering, by empowering them to rescue themselves.
+Utena's princely quest is not just to just rescue Anthy, but to rescue *all* the damsels in distress, to rescue all women from suffering, by empowering them to rescue themselves.

 </james>
 <comment {% include commenter for=deus %}>